mozilla/id-specs/browserid/index.md

 With BrowserID you can continue to implement sessions as you do today, but must take a couple extra steps to synchronize your session with BrowserID.
 Specifically, you should handle the case where the user logs in or out via BrowserID, while your page is not loaded.

-**Watching Login State**: The `navigator.id.watch()` function allows you to register javascript functions that will be invoked when users log in or out, which may occur while they're visiting your website, or while it's not even loaded.
+**Watching login state**: The `navigator.id.watch()` function allows you to register javascript functions that will be invoked when users log in or out, which may occur while they're visiting your website, or while it's not even loaded.
 Each page of your site should call `navigator.id.watch()` and be prepared to handle asynchronous changes to login state.

-**Telling BrowserID who is logged in**: An important parameter to `navigator.id.watch()` is `loggedInEmail`.
+**Telling BrowserID who is logged in**: An important parameter to `navigator.id.watch()` is `loggedInUser`.
-When supplied, this parameter tells BrowserID whether the current page load is associated with a logged in user.
+When supplied, this parameter tells BrowserID whether the current response is associated with a logged in user.
 By supplying this parameter, you can speed up your page load by suppressing unnecessary callbacks (and using less CPU and network resources):

+  * If you do not supply anything (`loggedInUser` is `undefined`), the user's browser WILL invoke either your `onlogin` or your `onlogout` callback to indicate if the user would like to be logged in or not.
+  * If you supply `null` or `false`:
+    * If the user's browser also believes that the user does not want to be logged in, then your `onlogout` callback WILL NOT be invoked.
-  * If you supply `null`, and no user is logged in according to BrowserID, your `onlogout` callback will not be invoked.
+    * If the user's browser disagrees and believes that the user does want to be logged in, then your `onlogin` callback WILL be invoked.
-  * If you supply an email address and that user is still logged in via BrowserID, your `onlogin` callback will not be invoked.
+  * If you supply an email address as a String:
+    * If the user's browser agrees that the user would like to be logged in as the user specified in `loggedInUser`, then your `onlogin` callback WILL NOT be invoked.
-  * If you supply an email address and a different user is logged in via BrowserID, your `onlogin` callback will be invoked with a new assertion.
+    * If the user's browser agrees that the user would like to be logged in, but as someone other than the user specified in `loggedInUser`, then your `onlogin` callback WILL be invoked with a Backed Identity Assertion for the correct user.
-    `onlogout` will not be invoked [XXX is this right?]
+    * If the user's browser disagrees and believes that the user does not want to be logged in at all, then your `onlogout` callback WILL be invoked.

+**Telling you when it's ready**: If provided, BrowserID will always invoke your `onready` callback after it finishes comparing login states and invoking callbacks as defined above.
+This means that there are three possible sequences of callabacks:

+  1. `onlogin` then `onready`.
+  2. `onlogout` then `onready`.
+  3. `onready` only.

 ### Example Code